TykTechnologies/tyk-helm-chart/README.md

 ## Redis and MongoDB
 - Redis is required for all of the Tyk installations it must be installed in the cluster or reachable from inside K8s.
 - MongoDB is only required for the tyk-pro installation and must be installed in the cluster, or reachable from inside K8s.
 If you are using the mongo pumps in the tyk-headless installation you will require mongo installed for that as well.

-To get started quickly, you can use mongo.yaml and redis.yaml manifests to install MongoDB and Redis inside your kubernetes cluster.
-**Please note that these provided manifests must not ever be used in production and for anything but a quick start evaluation only, use external DBs or Official Helm charts for MongoDB and Redis in any other case.**
-We provide these manifests so you can quickly have Tyk running however they are not meant for long term storage of data for example.

-	kubectl create namespace tyk
-	kubectl apply -f deploy/dependencies/mongo.yaml -n tyk
-	kubectl apply -f deploy/dependencies/redis.yaml -n tyk

-Another option for Redis and MongoDB could be charts provided by Bitnami:
+For Redis and MongoDB you can use these rather excellent charts provided by Bitnami:

 	helm repo add bitnami https://charts.bitnami.com/bitnami
 	helm repo update